-- Now take the end with your finger over it wherever you intend emptying the water and lay it down.
+- Now take the end with your finger over it to wherever you intend to empty the water and lay it down.
 Note: This must be below the level that the other end of the hose is in the pool.

 - The water should then start to flow out due to the siphoning effect.

 - When the water reaches the desired level take the end of the hose out of the pool to stop the siphon.